-The current conflict seems to be centered over allowing an increase in building heights.
+The current conflict seems to be others in the importance of giving building heights.
 Unless we have a specific plan that makes clear how greater building heights will maintain and enhance Orinda's small town charm, we should resist efforts to arbitrarily increase building heights.